mbloch/mapshaper/docs/development/raster-implementation.md

 experiments, but it is off by default because valid antimeridian wrapping can produce disconnected components.

+## Raster Blur

+`-blur radius=` applies a Gaussian-like blur to projected raster layers.
+The implementation uses three passes of separable box blur to approximate a Gaussian in linear time. `radius=` is measured in pixels and corresponds to `2 * sigma`;
+the parser currently accepts plain numbers and strings such as `10px`.

+The blur operates on interleaved `grid.samples` one band at a time, so it works with grayscale, RGB, RGBA, and non-8-bit GeoTIFF sample arrays without changing the internal raster model.
+It preserves raster metadata and `grid.coverage`.
+When coverage or nodata is present, invalid pixels are excluded from the blur window and weights are renormalized.

 ## Commands And Validation

 Most existing commands are vector commands and should reject raster targets